pradoprojects/Translation_QA_Projects/subtitling-zapan-viral/README.md

 ---

 ## 📁 Files in this folder
-* `localization-case-zapan.mp4`: The final rendered video with localized subtitles.
+* `Zapan.mp4`: The final rendered video with localized subtitles.
+* `Zapan.srt`: Source text and timing reference.
+Note: Subtitles are already hardcoded/burnt into the "Zapan.mp4" file for the intended visual experience.
 * `README.md`: Technical documentation of the process.

 ---